hl7-eu/laboratory/input/pagecontent/index.md

 ### Navigating the profiles

-The following diagrams provide a browseable overview of the profiles specified by this guide.
+The following diagrams provide a browseable overview of the profiles specified by this guide (not all the relationships have been reported).

 The first highlights the most relevant relationships starting from the DiagnosticReport ( [DiagnosticReportLabEu] ) resource (REST Perspective).